 Repeating and copying content is boring

 Blogging can be very personal and also very general, just hitting the popular subjects and going with the stream.
-I do write content and share experience which is not available everywhere, but rather takes origin in my personal experience.
+I do write content and share experience which is not available everywhere, but rather takes origin in my personal life.
 I have noticed, there are numerous blogs which only practically republish what we all know already: motivation, happiness, what to eat, what not and so forth.
 I’d say this is boring.
 I also would like to mention that people, who have zero insight and knowledge in healthcare, treatments, medical conditions and similar medicine-related subjects, should not write about it.
 It makes a professional medical specialist cringe when somebody republishes nonsense which has no true base whatsoever.

 Followers and getting a good number of them

-If you want to show your appreciation about some blog or blogger, certainly, like, comment and interact.
+If you want to show your appreciation about some blog or blogger, certainly, like, comment and interact with it.
 Never insist they follow you back or demand to go to your blog.
 That is horrible.
-People, who like your blog will follow and read it, if they think it’s worth it, but nobody is going to like something if you insist, they do.
+People, who like your blog, will follow and read it if they think it’s worth doing, but nobody is going to like something if you insist, they do.
 That’s unethical and offensive.
 We all have our free will.
 Recently, there are many bloggers, who click on 20 or even more likes under posts and never read even one of them or do not have any idea what the blog is about.
 I personally do not care that somebody liked 20 posts, but I love if they read at least one.
 There are also bloggers, who only click on “Follow” and there is absolutely no follow-up.
 Somebody instinctively might follow you back, but most experienced bloggers won’t follow just about anything.
 WordPress will also block you from following if you do it excessively or in abusive manner and are fishing for more followers WP can block you from following

 Make your blog or website easy to navigate